OUTLOGIC PRIVACY NOTICE

 - Legal grounds for processing your Personal Data: Under the GDPR, we must disclose the legal bases we rely on to process Personal Data.
 Our legal bases for processing Personal Data for the purposes we describe in Section 2 and Section 3 above and Section 5 as to our corporate data) include:

 - Consent.
 We rely on your consent to provide our Services that use precise location information related to other Personal Data.
-We also rely on your consent to store and access information on your Device (e.g., Advertising IDs).
-We obtain your consent through taking our own compliance steps and in reliance on compliance steps taken by our customers that use the Services.
-These steps are intended to ensure that your consent is collected in compliance with the GDPR and passed on to clients and business partners in a way that ensures we only facilitate the collection of data in compliance with the law.
+We also rely on your consent to store and access information on your Device (e.g., Advertising IDs and Installation IDs).
+Our reliance on consent is in turn often in reliance on compliance steps required of and taken by our data suppliers and by Clients that use the Services.
+These steps are intended to confirm that your consent is collected in compliance with the GDPR and passed on to Clients and business partners such that we only facilitate the collection of data in compliance with the law.
 We may rely on your consent to process Personal Data in other circumstances as well.
 When we do so, we will follow applicable laws pertaining to providing and withdrawing consent.
 We also attempt to obtain consent for certain of our clients to process Personal Data.
-These clients may be independent data controllers as to data in their own possession and control.
+These Clients, in turn, may be independent data controllers as to data in their own possession and control.

 - Contractual Agreements.
 In some cases our basis for processing Personal Data is that the processing is necessary pursuant to a contractual relationship we have entered into (such as records and contact information related to our Clients).

 - Legal Obligations.
 We may process Personal Data when it is necessary for us to comply with our legal or regulatory obligations.